getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

 ```

 The output will be a page with the "Email sent!" title, followed by a confirmation message and the form data entered in the previous page."

+You could use any page type you want, as a destination page.
+Just create your own and set the destination page type accordingly.

 ### Save